 benworthington@example.co.uk

 The personal statement section is an opportunity to give some insight into your background and experience as a mechanical technician.
-You have around 3-4 sentences to make a good impression on recruiters.
-So, opt for positive words and phrases to give a concise evaluation of your skills.
+You have just one paragraph to make a good impression on recruiters.
+Use positive, powerful words and phrases to provide a concise evaluation of your skills.

 • Write in the third person – this highlights what you offer and can bring to the job